 5. Wild Salmon

-They can improve the inflammatory omega-3 to omega-6 ratio of 1:15 of the Western diet.
-According to researchers, a healthy ratio is a maximum of 1:2 (Okuyama et al. 19966).
+They can improve the inflammatory omega-3 to omega-6 ratio of 1:15 in the Western diet.
+Researchers say a healthy ratio is a maximum of 1:2 (Okuyama et al. 19966).

 And fatty fish is one of the best sources of this best class of polyunsaturated fats if it’s wild-caught.

 Wild salmon provides you with both EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).